A bit of history

 September – Franco-Ontarian Day

 The Franco-Ontarian flag flew for the first time on September 25, 1975, at Laurentian University in Sudbury.
 It was designed by history professor Gaétan Gervais and political science student Michel Dupuis.
 The flag became the symbol of the Franco-Ontarian community and was officially recognized in 2001.
-Read the Franco-Ontarian Emblem Act, 2001 and watch the last edition of Franco-Ontarian Day at City Hall.
+Read the Franco-Ontarian Emblem Act, 2001 and watch the lastest edition of Franco-Ontarian Day at City Hall (In French only).

 Did you know?

-- La Francophonie in Canada consists of nearly 9.5 million people who have chosen to live across the country, and Franco-Ontarians represent approximately 50% of Francophones in minority settings in Canada.
+La Francophonie in Canada consists of nearly 7 million people who have chosen to live across the country.